-The Joby GripTight Pro TelePod is one of our all-time favorite tripods, perfect for anyone who needs a bit more height for their next smartphone shooting session.
-While this tripod can't quite reach standing height, it towers over many of its competitors.
-At the same time, it feels solidly built, and it's compact enough when folded up to easily fit in a purse.
-You can use it as a selfie stick, and it has a solid smartphone mount, as well as a GoPro adapter.
-We like that it is one of the more intuitive tripods to operate — particularly given its extensive array of features and functions.
+The Joby GripTight Pro TelePod is one of our all-time favorite tripods.
+This is our go-to model for when we need a bit more height for our smartphone photoshoots.
+While it can't quite reach standing height, it does tower over many of its competitors.
+It feels solidly built, and it's compact enough when folded up to easily fit in a purse.
+It doubles as a selfie stick and has a solid smartphone mount, as well as a GoPro adapter.
+We appreciate that it's one of the more intuitive tripods to operate — particularly given its extensive array of features and functions.

 Unfortunately, we found that one of the Joby's greatest assets — its height — can also be a significant weakness.
-When it's at full extension, it's fairly wobbly, and in our tests, even a slight bump could cause a phone to go tumbling to the ground.
+At full extension, it's fairly wobbly, and in our tests, even a slight bump could cause a phone to go tumbling to the ground.
 We're also not sold on the locking system.
-Despite these flaws, we think it's a great option for anyone who wants a taller tripod that can easily be used as a selfie stick, as long as they aren't hoping to use it with a heavy DSLR as well.
+Despite these flaws, we still think it's a great option for anyone who wants a taller tripod that can also operate as a selfie stick — just don't expect it to hold a heavy DSLR.

-If you're looking for a top-tier tripod for your smartphone, then the Manfrotto PIXI Mini is the clear choice in our minds.
-This exceptionally portable and easy-to-use tripod takes under a minute to set up before it's holding your phone securely in position.
+If you're looking for a top-tier tripod for your smartphone, we think the Manfrotto PIXI Mini is the clear choice.
+This model is exceptionally portable, easy to use, and takes under a minute to set up before it's holding your phone securely in position.
 The PIXI has a standard ¼" threaded mount, which makes it directly compatible with most DSLRs, as well as an included smartphone clamp and a GoPro mount.
-Even better, the included smartphone holder can also double as a phone stand when it's detached from the tripod.
+Even better, the included smartphone holder can double as a phone stand when detached from the tripod.
 The tripod feels quite solid and packs down small enough to easily fit in a purse or backpack.

 The PIXI, however, is a rather diminutive product, meaning that you will need to set it on a table or other object for the vast majority of your photos.
 This makes it considerably less versatile than a full-extension tripod model.
-However, for some people, this might not be too much of an issue, particularly if you mainly shoot indoors.
+However, this might not present much of an issue, especially if you mainly shoot indoors.
 All in all, we think the user-friendly and highly portable PIXI is the best choice for most people hoping to take their smartphone photography to the next level.

-If you are shopping for a convenient and versatile tripod on a budget, then our top recommendation is the UBeesize Flexible Tripod.
-This inexpensive tripod uses three segmented legs to provide flexible support for your phone.
-You can wrap these legs around objects or bend them to any angle to achieve the position you need.
-This makes the UBeesize exceptionally versatile and a great travel option.
-It's very quick and easy to set up, includes a Bluetooth remote for remote shutter functions, and has a threaded post for mounting to a DSLR or other camera.
+If you're shopping for a convenient and versatile tripod on a budget, our top recommendation is the UBeesize Flexible Tripod.
+This inexpensive model uses three segmented legs to provide flexible support for your phone.
+You can wrap these legs around objects or bend them to any angle to achieve the position you need, making the UBeesize exceptionally versatile and a great travel option.
+It's quick and straightforward to set up, includes a Bluetooth remote for remote shutter functions, and has a threaded post for mounting to a DSLR or other camera.

 We weren't overly enamored, however, with the build quality of this tripod.
 We found the components to be middle-of-the-road at best, and we aren't sure how well it would hold up to years of use.
 This tripod can be decently stable — depending on how you configure the legs — but we will admit that we didn't have overflowing confidence in the UBeesize to safely and securely hold a heavier and more expensive DSLR.
 It's a great budget travel option that offers a ton of versatility, but it doesn't quite compare to some of the other models if you're seeking something for daily use.

-If you are looking for a simple and stable tabletop tripod that won't break the bank, then the Square Jellyfish Jelly Grip is a very viable option.
+If you're seeking a simple, stable tabletop tripod that won't break the bank, the Square Jellyfish Jelly Grip is a very viable option.
 This exceptionally compact and easy to use tripod sets up in seconds and is one of our favorite options for taking smartphone photos.
 It seems reasonably durable and can quickly be stowed away in a pocket or purse when not in use.
 You can even repurpose this product to serve as an adapter to make a traditional tripod compatible with a smartphone.

 The UBeesize 60" Tripod is the product that we would recommend to anyone who wants a smartphone tripod that is tall enough to shoot photos at eye level when set on the ground.
 This product is exceptionally easy to use and set up, all while folding up fairly small and offering comparable height to a traditional tripod.
-It usually retails at a budget price and is compact and light enough with a carrying case, meaning that it won't be a big hassle to take on your next trip.
+It usually retails at a budget price, is reasonably compact and lightweight, and includes a carrying case, meaning that it won't be a big hassle to take on your next trip.

-We found the smartphone mount to be a tiny bit finicky since our phones tended to twist as we tightened them into position.
-In our experience, this tripod can also be a little shaky when extended to its full height, and a couple of times we noticed that this height is just a bit shorter than we would have liked.
-We didn't have any durability issues in our testing, but we wouldn't be surprised if some of the cheaper plastic pieces broke over time.
-It might not be the most portable option out there, but the UBeesize 60" Tripod is a great choice if you want a full-extension tripod for standalone smartphone photography — and the pan/tilt head also makes this a great option for shooting video.
+We found the smartphone mount to be somewhat finicky — our phones tended to twist as we tightened them into position.
+In our experience, this tripod can also be a bit shaky when extended to its full height, and a couple of times we noticed that this height is just a smidge shorter than we would've liked.
+We didn't have any durability issues in our testing, but it wouldn't necessarily surprise us if some of the cheaper plastic pieces broke over time.
+Though it's not the most portable option out there, the UBeesize 60" Tripod is a great choice if you want a full-extension tripod for standalone smartphone photography.
+As a bonus, the pan/tilt head makes this an excellent option for shooting video.

-The Joby GorillaPod 3K Kit is a solid smartphone tripod that is very versatile, but it can be a little more difficult to use.
+The Joby GorillaPod 3K Kit is a solid smartphone tripod that is very versatile, though it can be somewhat difficult to use.
 The three flexible legs can wrap around objects and offer a wide range of adjustments to help you set up the perfect shot.
 It's also DSLR-compatible and seems built to last.
-In our tests, it took almost no time to set up and the built-in level greatly aids when adjusting the legs.
+It took almost no time to set up, and the built-in level is a huge help when adjusting the legs.
 Although it's portable enough to fit into a large backpack or purse, you'll definitely notice it while walking around.

 We noticed, however, that the flexible legs are a little unwieldy and can take some practice to get set up stably and securely.
-This tripod is also so short that you will need to put it on a table or wrapped around some other object if you want to take photos at eye level.
+This tripod is also so short that you will need to put it on a table or wrap it around a taller object if you want to take photos at eye level.
 It's a great option if you like tripods with flexible legs and want a burly one, but otherwise, you might be served better by some of the other options out there.

 The Joby GripTight ONE Micro Stand is an exceptionally compact and portable tripod that can easily fit in a purse, pocket, or even a keyring.
 It's a high-quality stand with an aluminum ball head that seems like it can take some abuse, and it's incredibly fast and easy to set up.
 Although it is one of the most portable options we've tried to date, it's also one of the most limited.

 The DaVoice Cell Phone Tripod Adapter is a good option if you are attached to your current tripod and don't want to purchase a separate smartphone-specific model.
 Sporting a standard ¼" threaded adapter, the DaVoice easily connects to most tripods.
-Its spring clamp phone mount should be able to handle devices anywhere from 2.17" to 3.37" with rubberized padding to reduce the chance of scratching your phone and ensure that it's held securely in position.
-This spring clamp system means it takes only seconds to install your phone so it can be attached to most tripods in less than a minute.
+Its spring clamp phone mount should be able to handle devices anywhere from 2.17" to 3.37", and it featuers rubberized padding to reduce the chance of scratching your phone and to ensure that it's held securely in position.
+This spring clamp system means it takes only seconds to install your phone, so it can be attached to most tripods in less than a minute.

-Unfortunately, we think the DaVoice doesn't feel very durable, and its components don't inspire confidence.
-Both the spring clamp system and the rubber pull tab seem like they will wear out fairly quickly, and we wouldn't be surprised if this product broke with much less use than some of the other products.
+Unfortunately, the DaVoice doesn't feel very durable to us, and its components don't inspire confidence.
+Both the spring clamp system and the rubber pull tab seem like they have the potential to wear out fairly quickly.
 It's an alright option if you're looking for an inexpensive way to make your existing tripods compatible with a smartphone, but otherwise, we would suggest a different tripod for most people.